 Chris is an experienced leader, facilitator and Executive coach, having worked in, and around, the financial, legal and professional services sector for the last 20 years.

-Qualified to postgraduate level in Executive Coaching and Mentoring and Strategic Leadership, he began his career at the Competition Directorate of the European Commission in Brussels, before training and qualifying as a commercial lawyer with Blake Morgan.
+Qualified to postgraduate level in both Executive Coaching and Mentoring; and in Strategic Leadership, he began his career at the Competition Directorate of the European Commission in Brussels, before training and qualifying as a commercial lawyer with Blake Morgan.
 During his time there, Chris was seconded to the legal departments of RAC Motoring Services, the Welsh Government and the UK Department of Health, as well as to a business development role at PHS Group – identifying new targets for acquisition as part of the Group’s growth strategy.

 Whilst in practice, Chris discovered a passion for people and business development.
 He went on to combine a role training lawyers at major law firms with a senior management position at national legal professional development provider, altior.
-After its acquisition by US private education business, Kaplan, Chris was promoted to Managing Director, and was later awarded Chartered Manager status in recognition of his achievements in this role.
+After its acquisition by US private education business, Kaplan, Chris was promoted to Managing Director, and was later awarded Chartered Manager status in recognition of his achievements.
 Following two years as Director of Learning & Development Services at Capital Law, and sister consultancy business, Capital People, he fulfilled a long-held ambition to set up Sweetmans and Partners.

 Before setting up Sweetmans and Partners, Rosie was Director of Business in the Community Cymru, working with hundreds of businesses to embed purpose and values into wider business strategy.
 She successfully repositioned the organisation as a business-led charity, and led its appointment by Barclays as a partner to its Lifeskills programme, and by Welsh Government to roll out its ‘Business Class’ programme across Wales through a unique licence model.
 In recognition of her successes, she was awarded the highest accolade for leadership in The Times Top 100 charities to work for over two consecutive years, and won the IOD Wales Award for Director of Leadership in Corporate Responsibility.

 Before that, she ran the Professional Development programmes at Arts & Business, partnering senior business and arts professionals for mutual benefit through board placements, skills projects and mentoring.